Experiences 21 July 2022

 Unique Nature Reserves to Explore on the Islands of Guernsey

-There are, in fact, four designated Ramsar sites across our Islands.
+Find out more about the four designated Ramsar sites across our Islands below.

-The Ramsar site at L’Eree Shingle Bank is Guernsey’s first Ramsar site.
-The shingle bank is an important breeding ground during the spring and summer months for birds such as the famously bright-beaked Oyster Catcher.
+The Ramsar site at L’Eree Shingle Bank was Guernsey’s first Ramsar site.
+The shingle bank is an important breeding ground during the spring and summer months for various birds, including the famously bright-beaked Oyster Catcher.

-Popular things to do in the area include bird watching and rock pooling in the summer.
-It boasts a beautiful sunset view on the west side of the Island.
-Enjoy walking along the coast, taking in the beautiful views before heading back into St Anne's town for a great meal, or enjoy time on Braye Beach on the other side of the Island.
+As well as birdwatching, the area is also popular for is beautiful sunset views, as well as rock pooling in the summer.
+Enjoy a walk along the coast before heading back to St Anne's town for a great meal, or pop over to Braye Beach on the other side of the island.

 Herm, Jethou and The Humps

 If you want to head over to Herm and enjoy the landscape and the wildlife there, visit herm.com to plan your trip.
-Try out a wildlife and puffin spotting trip with Island Rib Voyages, or Outdoor Guernsey
+Why not a wildlife and puffin-spotting trip with Island Rib Voyages or Outdoor Guernsey?

 The Gouliot Headland, Sark

-Sark is a great day out and an even better short stay.
-Hire a bike and get out and explore the Islands.
-To see the caves, keep an eye on the tide or, better still, hire an expert to help.
-Island Rib Voyages can get you up close to the caves.
+Sark is great for a day trip, but to really make the most of the island, a short stay is even better.
+Hire a bike, explore the local shops and admire the views from La Coupee.
+To see the caves, keep an eye on the tide or, better still, hire an expert like Island Rib Voyages.

-There are many places to explore outside of our Ramsar sites in the Islands.
-La Société Guernesiaise is an organisation whose goal is to preserve Guernsey’s biodiversity.
-They run many nature reserves across the Island, creating havens for wildlife that provide the perfect opportunity for nature enthusiasts to admire the different species whilst respecting their natural habitats.
-Take a look at their website for more natural places to explore in the Islands of Guernsey.
+If you're looking for more places to explore, La Société Guernesiaise (whose goal is to preserve Guernsey’s biodiversity) run many nature reserves across the island.
+These reserves are havens for wildlife that provide the perfect opportunity for nature enthusiasts to admire different species, whilst respecting their natural habitats.

-You can also visit: https://www.gov.gg/nature to find out what our local government is focused on doing to conserve our environment and where else to visit during your future visits to the Islands.
+You can also visit https://www.gov.gg/nature to find out what our local government is doing to conserve our environment, as well as other environmental sites you might like.

 Exclusive Offers